‘Westworld’ Season 3 Rumor: The Upcoming Season Will Be Shorter Than Previous Years

 According to Revenge of the Fans, someone who they regard as a “trusted source” has revealed a shorter episode list for Season 3 of Westworld.
 Seasons 1 and 2 of Westworld ran for 10 episodes a piece.
 However, this source has stated that Season 3 will run for only 8 episodes.

 Shortened seasons are not unheard of with HBO.
-Their current juggernaut, Game of Thrones had a shortened Season 7 with only 7 episodes.
-Its final season will contain only 6 episodes.
+Their current juggernaut, Game of Thrones had a shortened Season 7 with only seven episodes.
+Its final season will contain only six episodes.
 Initially, the epic fantasy series ran for 10 episodes a season.
 True Blood, another big hit for HBO, also had its final two seasons shortened from 12 episodes to 10.

 In addition to this rumor, it is also suggested that each episode will run for approximately one hour each.
 This is pretty much in line with previous episodes of Westworld.